Breaking the Silence: A Look at Prostate Cancer

 - Prioritize healthy foods over supplements.
 A lot of people have come to rely on supplements to improve their health, but experts say that foods rich in vitamins and minerals are still the best source for the nutrients that our body needs.

 - Exercise regularly.
 Regular exercise can help you maintain the ideal weight, enhance your mood, and improve your overall health.
 Studies have shown that men lacking in exercise have higher levels of PSA while those who have a regular exercise routine have a lower risk of developing this type of cancer.

 - Maintain your ideal weight.
 If you already have a healthy weight, make sure to maintain it by exercising regularly.
 If your doctor gives advice that you need to lose weight, work on reducing your caloric intake and add more exercise.
 You can ask your doctor or a dietician to create a healthy weight loss plan for you.

-- Talk to your doctor about prostate cancer.
+- Talk to your doctor.
 If you have a high risk of prostate cancer, there are certain medications you can take to reduce the risk.
 According to studies, taking 5-alpha reductase inhibitors, including dutasteride and finasteride may control the risk of developing prostate cancer.

 Screening for Prostate Cancer

 Medical organizations are still on a debate of whether healthy men should screen for prostate cancer, but some professionals recommend prostate cancer screening in their 50s or sooner especially if they are high risk.
 For best results, talk to your doctor about your risk and the benefits of early screening because working together is the only way to decide if you need testing for prostate cancer.
 To test for prostate cancer, medical professionals perform PSA and DRE tests, and both tests are important in order to identify prostate cancer in its early stages.